constDevC/LOGIN-FORM/README.md

 # LOGIN-FORM
-This is for demonstration, and educational purposes only
+This is for demonstration, and educational purposes only.
+This Repo is only created for demonstration and school project.